Medical vs Recreational Cannabis

 Simply put, the medical market commands higher quality cannabis and more innovative products.
 Because the medical market was established years before the recreational one, the cultivators on the medical side are among the most skilled and passionate in the world.
 They took huge risks to produce legal, high quality products that became the standard among medical consumers.
 Alternatively, the recreational markets rely on tourists and uninformed locals to purchase their sub-par goods without knowing any better.
 As immoral as this may sound, it happens everyday in legalized states.

-As we touched on above, the recreational market charges taxes that are nearly double those on the medical side.
+As I touched on above, the recreational market charges taxes that are nearly double those on the medical side.
 As you might imagine, this means the state has an inherently greater interest in recreational sales, which bring in significantly more tax revenue that medical sales.
 Furthermore, recreational cannabis dispensaries can charge more knowing that the people shopping there do not have a medical card enabling them to purchase at lower prices.

 Most medical patients get treated with compassion and dignity.
 With recreational sales, the primary goal is getting you in and out as quickly as possible.
 The focus has shifted from providing quality care, to serving as many customers as possible.
 In general, recreational bud tenders are not focused on educating you or providing honest recommendations – they are pushed to serve sub-par cannabis at above average prices.
 For this reason, it’s important to educate yourself before entering the dispensary.